ibm-cloud-docs/pattern-watson-speech-vision/storage-design.md

 {{site.data.keyword.attribute-definition-list}}

 # Storage design

 {: #storage-design}

 The following provides the details on various storage types and design for the watsonx speech to text, text to speech and image recognition use case.

 ## Requirements

 {: #storage-requirements}
 For an AI powered applications, its crucial to ensure that the underlying storage should meet the following requirements

-1. High-throughput storage: Speech-to-text applications generate massive amounts of audio data, requiring high-throughput storage that can process large volumes of data quickly.
+1. High-throughput storage: Speech-to-text & Vision recognition applications that generate massive amounts of audio , Video analytical data, this needs high-throughput storage that can process large volumes of data quickly.
 2. Low-latency access: To ensure real-time processing and minimize delays, our storage system must provide low-latency access to audio files.
 3. Data compression and optimization: Effective compression techniques are essential for reducing the size of audio files while maintaining their integrity.
 4. Scalability and reliability: As speech-to-text applications grow in popularity, our storage system must scale effortlessly to meet increasing demands while ensuring high availability.
 5. Security and compliance: Robust security measures are essential to protect sensitive audio and text data from unauthorized access or breaches.
 6. Integration with AI/ML frameworks: Easy integration with popular AI and machine learning (ML) frameworks is vital for developing innovative applications that leverage speech-to-text and text-to-speech capabilities.

 ## Considerations

 {: #storage-considerations}

 ![](image/watsonx-surround-pattern-storage.svg)